ChaitanyaPShetty/AWSProject/README.md

 ## Part 2: Lambda Logging for S3 Uploads

-- Created an S3 bucket: `chaitanya-uploadlogs`
+- Created an S3 bucket: `S3-uploadlogs`
 - Lambda function `LogS3Uploads` logs file upload events to CloudWatch.
 - Triggered on all `PUT` events to the S3 bucket.